 Although PTSD does not directly cause addiction, it’s often accompanied by substance abuse and addiction, as drugs of abuse can temporarily suppress the painful symptoms of PTSD.
-In people seeking treatment for substance abuse disorders, 35% to 50% will also have PTSD, while 3.5 % of all US adults live with PTSD.
+Of people seeking treatment for substance abuse disorders, 35% to over 60% will also have PTSD, while 3.6% of all US adults live with PTSD.

 Causes and Symptoms of PTSD

-Although researchers have identified the typical events that cause PTSD, the neurological causes are less well-understood.
-As well, the determinants of what causes some people to experience symptoms for days to weeks, which then go away, in contrast to others who may suffer for years, are likewise still under study.
+Although researchers have identified the specific events that cause PTSD, the neurological causes are less well-understood.
+The determinants of what causes some people to experience symptoms for days to weeks, which then go away, in contrast to others who may suffer for years, are also under study.

 What Causes PTSD

 The situations that lead to PTSD have several things in common: the threat of imminent death, extreme violence, or grave personal harm.
-As well, the person has little or no control over their situation or the outcome, and their ability to protect themselves is limited or non-existent.
+The person has little or no control over their situation or the outcome, and their ability to protect themselves is limited or non-existent.

-PTSD causes long-lasting chemical changes in the way a person’s nervous system works.
+PTSD causes long-lasting chemical changes in how a person’s nervous system works.
 The brains of people with PTSD produce fewer endorphins than those of non-affected people.
-As well, their bodies also make more stress hormones than people who do not live with PTSD.
+Their bodies also make more stress hormones than people who do not live with PTSD.

 Endorphins are the natural painkillers our bodies need to self-soothe when in pain or distress.
-Many drugs of abuse, like cocaine, alcohol, and opiates, can temporarily boost endorphin production, leading to a brief period of an improved mood.
+In addition, many drugs of abuse, like cocaine, alcohol, and opiates, can temporarily boost endorphin production, leading to a brief period of an improved mood.

 The neurological changes don’t stop there.
 Those with PTSD also have increased production of noradrenaline in the brain, which causes a sustained state of elevated anxiety, hyper-alertness, and easily elevated pulse and blood pressure.
-High levels of noradrenaline also lead to an ongoing subjective feeling of being in danger.
+High noradrenaline levels also lead to a constant subjective feeling of danger.
 The same drugs of abuse that increase the production of endorphins may also temporarily decrease the overproduction of noradrenaline.

-Essentially, a person with PTSD has a nervous system that’s stuck in “fight-or-flight” mode, with a decreased ability to naturally self-soothe on top of being perpetually stressed.
+Essentially, a person with PTSD has a nervous system stuck in “fight-or-flight” mode, with a decreased ability to naturally self-soothe while being perpetually stressed.